ga-wdi-boston/orientation/INSTALLFEST.md

 **Restart your terminal (close it and reopen it; not just the window!)**

--   Open your `.bashrc` file by typing `atom ~/.bashrc` and paste in the following depending on your operating system:
+-   Run the following command in your terminal:

     ```bash
-    # OSX ONLY
-    export NVM_DIR=~/.nvm
-    source $(brew --prefix nvm)/nvm.sh
+    config/nvm.sh
     ```

-    ```bash
-    #LINUX ONLY
-    export NVM_DIR="/home/$(whoami)/.nvm"
-    [ -s "$NVM_DIR/nvm.sh" ] && . "$NVM_DIR/nvm.sh"
-    ```

--   Use NVM to install the latest longterm stable version of Node (4.4.7)

-    ```bash
-    # OSX and LINUX
-    nvm install --lts=boron
-    nvm alias default v6
-    nvm use default
-    ```

--   ***Restart your Terminal by quitting the application and re-opening it.***

 -   ***AGAIN, Restart your Terminal***

--   Finally, use NPM to install the Node modules mentioned earlier and make them available across all of our projects.
+-   Finally, we will install the Node modules mentioned earlier and make them available across all of our projects.

-    Just like we did before with the Atom packages install, we can string together the various packages we'd like installed into one executable
-    command:

     ```bash
-    # OSX and LINUX
-    npm install --global npm
-    npm install --global jshint jsonlint grunt-cli remark-lint jscs bower phantomjs-prebuilt
+    config/npm.sh
     ```

 ### Git (and GitHub)